Showing posts with label Wisdom. Show all posts

 Wednesday, October 9, 2024

-October 9th - Do your part and trust God with the rest
+October 9th - Do and trust God with the rest

 The story...

-I received an e-mail that encouraged me to better participate in this years group meetings by coming to the weekly meeting less preoccupied with other thoughts and cares.
+I received an all-group e-mail that encouraged me to better participate in this years group meetings by attending less preoccupied.
 They suggested the following method to better prepare for group activities:

 "Get out a piece of paper and write down everything on your mind.
 Write down anxieties, distractions, expectations of the evening, plans for tomorrow, and anything else consuming your thoughts.
 Getting our mind-clutter out and onto the page frees us to focus on one another."